Electrostatics/electrostatics.github.io/external_contributions/extern-tabi.md

 END
 {% endhighlight %}

-The keywords of current implementation are:
+The currently implemented keywords are:

 <a href="javascript:ReverseDisplay('elec-keyword-bem-manual')">bem-manual</a>